Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 Install grab bars

-It’s a great idea to put grab bars in key areas like the bathroom to help prevent falls and provide some extra support where it's needed most.
+It’s a great idea to put grab bars in key areas, like the bathroom, to help prevent falls and provide some extra support where it's needed most.

 Use slip-resistant solutions

 Think about adding slip-resistant rugs and mats around the house.
-Putting brightly coloured non-slip tape in spots that might get slippery, like the kitchen or the entranceway, can also help to keep things safe.
+Putting brightly coloured non-slip tape in spots that might get slippery, like the kitchen or the entrance-way, can also help to keep things safe.

 Ensure that commonly used items are accessible